dfelinto/blender-manual/manual/addons/import_export/scene_obj.rst

 .. note::

-   There is no support for mesh vertex colors, armatures, animation, lights, cameras, empty objects, parenting, or transformations.
+   There is no support for mesh Color Attributes, armatures, animation, lights, cameras, empty objects, parenting, or transformations.

 .. note::